ericlc/trackdb/README.md

 trackdb follow some principles guidelines

-- never modifies a sql script
+- never modifies a SQL script
 - hide sensitive output data of the execution
 - do not expose database password as plain text
-- execute mutiple sql files per request
+- execute mutiple SQL files per request
 - compatible with major rdbms such as: oracle, sql server, ibm db2, mysql and postgres

 ## Trackdb syntax

-Trackdb has two methods of executing a sql file:
+Trackdb has two methods of executing a SQL file:

 1. Flat SQL file
 2. Track SQL file